 See the DNR Events Calendar for a list of all events at Kettle Moraine North and other state park properties.

-The Henry S. Reuss Ice Age Visitor Center is open 5 days a week through winter.
-November hours are Wednesday through Friday 8:30 a.m. - 4 p.m., weekends 9:30 a.m. - 5 p.m.
+The Henry S. Reuss Ice Age Visitor Center is open Wednesday through Friday from 8:30 a.m. to 4 p.m., and Saturday 9:30 a.m. to 5 p.m.
 A vehicle admission sticker is required in all fee use areas.